 - 37 non-electrical sites located on the top half of the park

 - a large open campsite for group camping

 - 8 sites along the beach

 Drinking water taps are located around the park along with washrooms.
-There are public showers and washrooms, a trailer dump station, along with precut firewood for your added convenience.
-In the summer the park hosts Pakwash "Play Day", there are games for the kids as well as activities for the adults.
+There are public showers and washrooms, a trailer dump station, along with pre-cut firewood for your added convenience.
+In the summer the park hosts the Pakwash "Play Day" with games for the kids as well as activities for the adults.